QuickBooks Online New Features and Improvements – September 2018

 You’ll receive an email from us the month before you’re scheduled to move to the new billing platform.
 Your account will update automatically on your specific billing day for that month.

 For more detail, read this article and check out this video on the new billing experience in QuickBooks Online Accountant:

 In a nutshell: Being in the dark is fine for stargazers, but it’s terrible for your team.
 With new email and Slack work notifications, you can add much-needed clarity across your whole practice and ensure new assignments, updates, and due dates show up right where your team members will find them.

 How it works: In the Work tab of QuickBooks Online Accountant, select the Notifications link along the top of the page.

 Select the email notifications you want your team to receive, such as new assignments, due dates, and status updates.
-For even greater visibility, connect notifications to your team’s Slack.
-Hit Save once you’ve made your selections.

 That’s it!
 Continue assigning projects or making updates in QuickBooks Online Accountant as usual.
 Your team will get a message in their inbox like the one below, and you can rest easy knowing everyone is on the same page and hitting their deadlines.
 Start setting up your Work Notifications.